Luiz Inacio Lula da Silva Fast Facts

 March 10, 1980 - Helps found the Partido dos Trabalhadores, the Workers' Party.

-April 19-May 19, 1980 - As one of the leaders of a metalworkers union strike, is arrested after police confront workers and held for 31 days.
+April 19-May 19, 1980 - As one of the leaders of a metalworkers union strike, is arrested after police confront workers.
+He is held for 31 days.

 November 1982 - Comes in fourth in the gubernatorial race for the state of Sao Paolo.